Poulpes/onboarding/readme.md

 - Do your time

 ### Can I work from home ?
 Yes you can.
-Not on a regular basis but if you want to work from home from time to time.
-No problemo.
+- From time to time, let's say once every 2 weeks, no problemo.
+- On a more regulare basis, let's talk about it.

 ### Holidays
 Don't forget your 🕶️and try to tell us 1 month in advance !
 It's just easier to arrange the team planning.
-Take Yes you can.
-Not on a regular basis but if you want to work from home from time to time.
-No problemo.

 ### Equipment